mkenney/docker-devenv/README.md

 is based on [mkenney/terminal_config](https://github.com/mkenney/terminal_conf) and, when using the  `devenv` cli, initializes and attaches to a tmux session when you connect to the container.
-Because this assumes `vim` will be the primary editor, the default command-prefix key has been remapped to 'C-\'.
+Because this assumes `vim` will be the primary editor, the default command-prefix key has been remapped to `C-\`.
 You can specify a secondary prefix key with the `--tmux-prefix` option or use your own `.tmux.conf` file using the `--tmux` option.